Aircraft Structure

 Aircraft Structures

-For example, cowling, fairing, and similar parts usually are not required to carry the stresses imposed by flight or the landing loads.
-However, these parts must have such properties as neat appearance and streamlined shapes.
+For example, components such as cowling and fairing are not typically required to withstand the stresses associated with flight or landing loads; however, they must exhibit attributes such as an aesthetically pleasing appearance and streamlined shapes.

 Major Structural Stresses